 If you’re asking your guests to come with a gift from a wedding registry, you can give them an entirely sustainable list of options to choose from.
 Here are a few examples of what you could include:

 If you want to take a more eco-friendly approach to life beyond the wedding day itself, this is a great opportunity to get a helping hand.
 You can ask for gifts like solar panel chargers, bamboo toothbrushes, electric lights, or even a compost bin.

 Looking for homeware that could genuinely make a positive difference to the lives of people in developing countries?
 You can find things like rugs, cutlery, and even tables on websites such as Ten Thousand Villages. https://www.tenthousandvillages.com

 These items are produced from sustainable ingredients by people living in third-world countries.
-As it’s fairtrade, they take a healthy cut of all profits made on anything sold.
+As it’s fair trade, they take a healthy cut off all profits made on anything sold.

 Small and local gifts

 Investing in local communities is good for everyone.
 But it’s especially handy if you’re trying to reduce your wedding’s carbon footprint.
 Purchasing from people in your community will mean there’s far less fuel being burned to get your presents to you.

 4. Organic and low-impact flowers.

 While all flowers are by their very nature “organic”, sustainability can still be taken into account when it comes to decorating your wedding.